Life Alert Medical Alert System Review 2025

 The Buying Experience

 When I first browsed Life Alert’s website, I was confused about how to navigate the products.
-At first glance, it appears that Life Alert offers a Master Unit, a Help Button, and a GPS + Mobile device as separate services.
+At first glance, it appears that Life Alert offers a Master Unit, a Help Button and a GPS + Mobile device as separate services.
 There are no prices listed online, and you can’t make an online purchase.
 The only way I could learn more was by calling Life Alert, which I’d highly recommend for getting answers to any questions.

-Here’s a helpful tip I wish I’d known: The phone number listed on the website only takes you to a call center that can send you a brochure.
+Here’s a helpful tip I wish I’d known: The phone number listed on the website takes you to a call center that can send you a brochure.
 It’s not the customer service or sales line, so they won’t answer any questions.
 After a quick Google search, I found a separate phone number for customer service.
 You can reach the Life Alert customer-service team at 800-338-9090.
 When I called, a friendly woman named Esmeralda was able to answer my questions.

 I asked for clarification on their product lineup, and she informed me that every Life Alert customer must have the standard Master Unit for service.
 You can then get the Help Button and GPS + Mobile device as add-ons.
 I wanted more details on the systems and their pricing, so Esmeralda transferred me to the sales line to get all the details.